Traced Monads and Hopf Monads: Compact Closed Categories

 Then $(\mathbb{X}, \otimes, I, \alpha, \lambda, \rho, \sigma, \mathsf{Tr})$ is a traced symmetric monoidal category.
 Furthermore, $\mathsf{Tr}$ is the \emph{unique} trace operator on $(\mathbb{X}, \otimes, I, \alpha, \lambda, \rho, \sigma)$ \cite[Section 3.2]{hasegawa2009traced}. \end{proposition}

-It is already known that symmetric Hopf monads lift compact closed structure, that is, for a symmetric Hopf monad on a compact closed category, its Eilenberg-Moore category is also compact closed such that the forgetful functor preserves said structure strictly.
+It is already known that symmetric Hopf monads lift compact closed structure, that is, for a symmetric Hopf monad on a compact closed category, its Eilenberg-Moore category is also compact closed such that the forgetful functor preserves the compact closed structure strictly.
 The algebra structure of the dual is constructed using the inverse of the fusion operator.

-\begin{proposition} \cite[Theorem 3.8]{bruguieres2007hopf} Let $(\mathbb{X}, \otimes, I, \alpha, \lambda, \rho, \sigma)$ be a compact closed category, with duals $(-)^\ast$, caps $\cap$, and cups $\cup$, and let $(T, \mu, \eta, m, m_I)$ be a symmetric Hopf monad on $(\mathbb{X}, \otimes, I, \alpha, \lambda, \rho, \sigma)$.
-Then the Eilenberg-Moore category $\left(\mathbb{X}^T, \otimes^T, (I, m_I), \alpha^T, \ell^T, \rho^T, \sigma^T \right)$, which is defined as in Proposition \ref{EMTSMC}, is a compact closed category where: \begin{enumerate}[{\em (i)}] \item The dual of a $T$-algebra $(A, a)$ is defined as follows:
+\begin{proposition} \cite[Theorem 3.8]{bruguieres2007hopf} Let $(\mathbb{X}, \otimes, I, \alpha, \lambda, \rho, \sigma)$ be a compact closed category, with duals $(-)^\ast$, caps $\cap$, and cups $\cup$, and let $(T, \mu, \eta, m, m_I)$ be a symmetric Hopf monad on $(\mathbb{X}, \!\otimes, I, \alpha, \lambda, \rho, \sigma)$.
+Then the Eilenberg-Moore category $\left(\mathbb{X}^T, \otimes^T, (I, m_I), \alpha^T, \lambda^T, \rho^T, \sigma^T \right)$, which is defined as in Proposition \ref{EMTSMC}, is a compact closed category where: \begin{enumerate}[{\em (i)}] \item The dual of a $T$-algebra $(A, a)$ is defined as follows:

-\item The cup $\cup^T_{(A,a)}: (A,a)^\ast \otimes^T (A,a) \to (I, m_I)$ is defined as $\cup^T_{(A,a)} = \cup_A$; \item The cap $\cap^T_{(A,a)}: (I, m_I) \to (A,a) \otimes^T (A,a)^\ast$ is defined as $\cap^T_{(A,a)} = \cap_A$. \end{enumerate} Furthermore, the forgetful functor $U^T\!\!:\!\left(\mathbb{X}^T, \otimes^T, (I, m_I), \alpha^T, \ell^T, \rho^T, \sigma^T \right) \to (\mathbb{X}, \otimes, I, \alpha, \lambda, \rho, \sigma)$ is a strict compact closed functor, that is, the equalities in Proposition \ref{EMTSMC} hold and $U^T( (-)^\ast ) = U^T( - )^\ast$, ${U^T(\cup^T_{-}) = \cup_{U^T(-)}}$, and $U^T(\cap^T_{-}) = \cap_{U^T(-)}$. \end{proposition}
+\item The cup $\cup^T_{(A,a)}: (A,a)^\ast \otimes^T (A,a) \to (I, m_I)$ is defined as $\cup^T_{(A,a)} = \cup_A$; \item The cap $\cap^T_{(A,a)}: (I, m_I) \to (A,a) \otimes^T (A,a)^\ast$ is defined as $\cap^T_{(A,a)} = \cap_A$. \end{enumerate} Furthermore, the forgetful functor $U^T\!\!:\!\left(\mathbb{X}^T, \otimes^T, (I, m_I), \alpha^T, \lambda^T, \rho^T, \sigma^T \right) \to (\mathbb{X}, \otimes, I, \alpha, \lambda, \rho, \sigma)$ is a strict compact closed functor, that is, the equalities in Proposition \ref{EMTSMC} hold and $U^T( (-)^\ast ) = U^T( - )^\ast$, ${U^T(\cup^T_{-}) = \cup_{U^T(-)}}$, and $U^T(\cap^T_{-}) = \cap_{U^T(-)}$. \end{proposition}

 In particular, this implies that the Eilenberg-Moore category of a symmetric Hopf monad on a compact closed category is also a traced symmetric monoidal category.
 Since the forgetful functor is a strict compact closed functor, it is easy to see that it also preserves the trace operator strictly.
 Therefore we conclude that symmetric Hopf monads on a compact closed category also lift the traced symmetric monoidal structure to their Eilenberg-Moore categories, and as such are also traced monads.